 On August 21, 2020, the Board authorized the repurchase of up to \$700 million of Wayfair's Class A common stock in the open market, through privately negotiated transactions, or otherwise, including pursuant to a Rule 10b5-1 plan (the "2020 Repurchase Program").
 On August 10, 2021, the Board authorized a new \$1.0 billion share repurchase program on the same terms (the "2021 Repurchase Program," together with the 2020 Repurchase Program, the "Repurchase Programs").
-There is no stated expiration for the Repurchase Programs.
+There is no stated expiration date for the Repurchase Programs.
 Wayfair will begin repurchasing shares under the 2021 Repurchase Program upon the completion of the 2020 Repurchase Program.

-During the year ended December 31, 2023, Wayfair did not repurchase any shares of Class A Common stock under the Repurchase Programs.
+During the years ended December 31, 2024 and 2023, Wayfair did not repurchase any shares of Class A Common stock under the Repurchase Programs.
 During the year ended December 31, 2022, Wayfair repurchased 548,173 shares of Class A common stock for \$75 million under the 2020 Repurchase Program.
-During the year ended December 31, 2021, Wayfair did not repurchase any shares of Class A Common stock under the Repurchase Programs.